Song Ji-eun: 2015–present: Acting career, Bobby Doll, and departure from Secret

 In September 2016, Song released her second extended play, titled Bobby Doll containing six tracks, including the title track of the same name.

 In April 2017, Song starred in OCN's romantic comedy drama My Secret Romance alongside Sung Hoon.

 In August 2017, Song submitted a request to the Korean Commercial Arbitration Board to verify that her contract is no longer valid due to TS Entertainment not following the terms of the contract.
 Song later took to her Instagram where she announced her departure from Secret.

+Personal life

+On December 21, 2023, Song announced through her Instagram account that she was in a relationship with YouTuber Park We of the channel Weracle.
+On March 12, 2024, the couple announced their engagement.
+The couple married on October 9, 2024, in Gangnam.